amitdubeyup/coding-learning-resources/dsa/questions.md

 📌 Most Common DSA Interview Topics & Questions
 🔹 1.
 Complexity Basics

-Time & Space Complexity (✅ you covered)

-Big-O, Big-Ω, Big-Θ differences

-Best, Worst, Average cases

-### Time & Space Complexity
+1. Time & Space Complexity

 Time complexity measures how the runtime of an algorithm grows with the input size.
 Space complexity measures the extra space used by the algorithm.

 - **Time Complexity**: Often expressed in Big-O notation, it describes the upper bound of the algorithm's growth rate.